 Pulmonary Heart Valve Replacement with the SAPIEN™

 The Edwards Lifesciences SAPIEN™ transcatheter heart valve replaces a leaky or narrow pulmonary valve.
-The implant itself is made from a portion of a cow’s vein, and has a wire frame for support.
+The implant itself is made of three equal-sized bovine pericardial leaflets hand-sewn to a cobalt-chromium balloon expandable stent.

 The implantation procedure for the SAPIEN™ valve is usually non-invasive.
 A cardiologist uses a catheter (a thin, hollow tube) to guide the valve to the heart and attaches it using an inflated balloon-like tool.